 The Royal British Legion

-The Kent Remembers display will include the Royal British Legion’s ‘Every One Remembered’ statue.
-Visitors will be invited to make a donation and add a paper poppy to the statue.
+The Kent Remembers display included the Royal British Legion’s ‘Every One Remembered’ statue.
+Visitors were invited to make a donation and add a paper poppy to the statue.
 The ‘Every One Remembered’ statue aims to raise awareness and support for the work the Royal British Legion does for the British Armed Forces, veterans and their families.

 In 2017, as part of Medway Fun Palace, Nucleus Arts’ 5000 Poppies project was launched as a community project.
 The Royal Engineers Museum agreed to show the poppies, and with The Cannon Pub in Brompton, all the Medway Libraries, Golding Homes, One Stop Shops and Pat’s Drapers in Lordswood a small thing became a HUGE thing.
 The target of 5000 Poppies became a final tally of 22,500 poppies and the involvement of so many communities made it a wonderful exhibition and act of remembrance.
 This year Nucleus Arts have gathered more collaborators: The Kent County Show, The Historic Dockyard Chatham, Age UK, and many many other small groups.
 Importantly Rochester Cathedral are now involved and the poppies will also be installed there from September 16th.